Linaro/lava/doc/v2/bootloaders.rst

 Bootloader recovery criteria
 ****************************

-The Juno and HiKey 6220 are the only boards capable of supporting bootloader testing and recovery out of the hundreds of boards which have been integrated into LAVA over the years.
+Juno, HiKey 6220 and X15 GPEVM are the only boards capable of supporting bootloader testing and recovery out of the hundreds of boards which have been integrated into LAVA over the years.

-.. note:: Of the two supported boards, the HiKey 6220 has noticeable limitations.
+.. note:: Of the supported boards, the HiKey 6220 has noticeable limitations.
 It is possible to workaround some difficulties on some boards but this will limit the usefulness and scope of any bootloader testing on those boards.